xquery/xquerydoc/README.md

 #xquerydoc v0.1

-Parses [xqDoc](http://xqdoc.org/source.html) style comments from your xquery and generates a set of API level html documentation all implemented in pure XQuery v1.0.
+Parses [xqDoc](http://xqdoc.org/source.html) style comments from XQuery and generates a set of API level html documentation, implemented in pure XQuery v1.0.

 The xquerydoc commandline uses [XML Calabash](http://xmlcalabash.com) (which ships with [Saxon](http://www.saxonica.com)) though as xquerydoc is implemented in pure XQuery v1.0 you may also invoke